AREXVY™ RSV Vaccine Clinical Trials, Dosage, Efficacy, Indication, Side Effects

 AREXVY Safety Data

-GSK presented data to the U.S. FDA on March 1, 2023, indicating limited safety data following vaccination in multiple studies.
+On January 7, 2025, the FDA required and approved safety labeling changes to the Prescribing Information, which include a new warning about the risk of Guillain-Barré syndrome.
+GSK announced in October 2024 that the safety and reactogenicity data were consistent with those from the Phase III program.
+In Season 1, the vaccine was generally well-tolerated.
+The most frequently observed adverse events were pain at the injection site, fatigue, myalgia, headache, and arthralgia within four days of vaccination.
+Data to the U.S. FDA on March 1, 2023, indicating limited safety data following vaccination in multiple studies.
 The EMA confirmed on April 26, 2023, the most common side effects reported were headache, tiredness, muscle pain, joint pain, and injection site pain.

 AREXVY Maternal Vaccine Candidate

-Arexvy is not approved for use in persons <60 years of age.
-In a clinical study that enrolled pregnant individuals who received an investigational unadjuvanted RSV vaccine that contained the same RSVPreF3 antigen as AREXVY, an increase in preterm births was observed compared to pregnant individuals who received placebo (sucrose reconstituted with saline.
+Arexvy is not approved for use in individuals under 60 years of age.
+In a clinical study that enrolled pregnant individuals who received an investigational unadjuvanted RSV vaccine containing the same RSVPreF3 antigen as AREXVY, an increase in preterm births was observed compared to pregnant individuals who received a placebo (sucrose reconstituted with saline).
 In the vaccine and placebo groups, 6.81% and 4.95% of preterm births were reported, respectively.
-The maternal RSV candidate vaccine was tested in three doses compared with a placebo in 502 healthy non-pregnant women over monthly visits (Day 8, Day 31, and Day 91 post-immunization).
+The maternal RSV candidate vaccine was tested in three doses compared with a placebo in 502 healthy, non-pregnant women, with monthly visits at Days 8, 31, and 91 post-immunization.
 The data show that compared with the base, the investigational vaccine rapidly boosted the pre-existing immunity at all doses, leading to high levels of protective neutralizing antibodies.
 On Day 8, a 14-fold increase in RSV-A and RSV-B neutralizing antibody titers was observed.
 As of May 27, 2023, this product was on hold.

 AREXVY Cost